Sean5P/PP1-TEST-Whites-Cross/README.md

 Strategy for "Whites Cross" Website
 The "Whites Cross" website was built to celebrate and preserve the rich heritage, culture, and significance of Whites Cross.
 Our main strategy revolves around establishing the website as the primary hub for locals and visitors alike, serving as their first port of call for any information, events, or activities related to Whites Cross and its neighbouring areas.

-The website is tailored to not only reminisce on the historical charm of Whites Cross but also to spotlight current happenings and future prospects.
+While also providing historical information, the main aim is to spotlight current happenings and future prospects in Whites Cross, and surrounding areas.
 Local enthusiasts, event organisers, and businesses have a platform where they can post and advertise (at no cost) activities, stories, or offerings connected to the area.

 Going forward, the site will offer an all-encompassing guide that immerses visitors in the very essence of Whites Cross.
 It will bridge the past with the present, as it moves from being a County Area to a City Suburb, ensuring the continuation and appreciation of Whites Cross's storied legacy.

 ## User Stories for "Whites Cross" Website

 ### Users:
-• I want to immerse myself in the heritage and culture of Whites Cross.
+• I want to learn about the history of Whites Cross.
-• I'm eager to discover current events, historical tidbits, and future prospects related to Whites Cross.
+• I want to be kept abreast of current events, historical tidbits, and future prospects related to Whites Cross.
 • I wish to post or advertise events, services, or offerings related to Whites Cross for free.
 • I seek an authoritative source that offers a panoramic view of Whites Cross and its surroundings.
 • I'm curious about the significance of Whites Cross in a broader context.
-• I intend to use this as my primary source of information before visiting or organizing events in the area.
+• I intend to use this as my primary source of information before visiting or organising events in the area.

 ### Site Owner:
 • I aim to champion and keep alive the rich cultural tapestry of Whites Cross.